Abbotsleigh: Curriculum

-Abbotsleigh provides a focused academic education, with Maths, Science and English being graded by class from years 7–10.
+Abbotsleigh provides an academic education, with Maths, Science and English being graded by class from years 7–10.
 Other subjects, such as languages and music, also place students in streamed classes.
 In Year 8, students choose elective subjects to study for Years 9 and 10.
 Students must study Maths, English, Science, PDHPE, Australian History/Geography, and Christian Studies.
 They may then choose three elective subjects from: Commerce, Elective History, Elective Geography, Design and Technology, Information Software Technology, Music, Drama, Visual Arts, Photography and Digital Media, Chinese Mandarin, French, German, and Latin.

-In the Upper School, students have an even wider range of subjects to choose from, which follow the Board of Studies HSC syllabus.
-Subjects offered include English (Advanced, Extension 1 and Extension 2), Mathematics (General, 2-unit, Extension 1 and Extension 2), sciences (Biology, Chemistry, Physics, Earth and Environmental Science), histories (Modern, Ancient and Extension History), social sciences (Business Studies, Geography, Economics), Music (1, 2, extension), Theology and Studies of Religion(1 and 2 unit) a wide range of languages including French, German, Latin and Japanese, Art, PDHPE, Software Design and Development, Drama, Design and Technology.
+In the Upper School, students have an wider range of subjects to choose from, which follow the Board of Studies HSC syllabus.
+Subjects offered include English (Advanced, Extension 1 and Extension 2), Mathematics (Standard 2, Advanced, Extension 1 and Extension 2), the sciences (Biology, Chemistry, Physics, Earth and Environmental Science), History (Modern, Ancient and Extension History), the social sciences (Business Studies, Geography, Economics), Music (1, 2, Extension), Theology and Studies of Religion (1 and 2 unit), a wide range of languages including French, German, and Latin, Art, PDHPE, Software Design and Development, Drama, and Design and Technology.

 Co-curriculum

 Students can participate in a number of extracurricular activities.
-Most girls participate in at least one activity, if not many.
-Abbotsleigh has a significant number of students achieve the Gold Duke of Edinburgh Award each year, which is presented at the school's Speech Day in December.
+Most girls participate in at least one activity, but can participate in many.
+Abbotsleigh has a number of students achieve the Gold Duke of Edinburgh Award each year, which is presented at the school's Speech Day in December.
 Additionally students may participate in chess teams, debating, mock trial, public speaking, ski team, jewellery making, ceramics, sewing classes, film club, SRC, Environment Club, and over seven different charity and service groups such as World Vision and Amnesty International clubs.
 Students from Year 10 are selected to form the charity and service group boards with students taking the positions of president, secretary, treasurer and committee member.
 The school also has an Agricultural group (Ag Club) where chickens are raised every year for a number of competitions including the Sydney Royal Easter Show.

 There is also a dance program of considerable size at the school, with over 500 girls from Kindergarten to Year 11 participating in several types of dance such as street, tap and contemporary.

 Sport

-The school participates in Independent Girls' Schools Sporting Association (IGSSA) sports including softball, tennis, swimming, diving, basketball, soccer, athletics, cross country, hockey, netball, water polo, touch football, and cricket, achieving remarkable results.
+The school participates in Independent Girls' Schools Sporting Association (IGSSA) sports including softball, tennis, swimming, diving, basketball, soccer, athletics, cross country, hockey, netball, water polo, touch football, and cricket.
 Other offered sports include equestrian, golf, sailing, snow sports and rhythmic and artistic gymnastics.
-Abbotsleigh employs an extensive sports staff department and provides sports coaches and much of the sport equipment including hockey kits, golf sets etc. It is compulsory for Abbotsleigh girls to take part in PE once a week to enhance their physical activity until Year 11.
+Abbotsleigh employs a sports staff department and provides sports coaches and much of the sport equipment including hockey kits, golf sets etc. It is compulsory for Abbotsleigh girls to take part in PE once a week until Year 11.